The search engine offers quick access to information through bilingual (English or French) searches, by keyword or phrase.

 Opening PDF applications on our website

-Some web browsers do not open PDF files in Adobe Reader.
+Some web browsers (like Google Chrome or Microsoft Edge) do not open PDF files in Adobe Reader.
 They use other software.
+If you use other software to open the PDF forms on the Global Affairs Canada website, you may not be able to properly load, use or submit completed forms.
+Use only Adobe Reader 10 or higher to open these PDF forms.
 If you have problems opening a PDF on our website, download the file to your own computer.
 To do this, follow the download instructions:

 For PC users